Azure-Samples/aks-workload-identity/README.md

 `status on this repo = In-Peer-Review`
 `app1 = working, app2 = working, app3 = working, app4 = working`

 This sample creates an AKS Cluster, and deploys 4 applications which use different Azure Active Directory identities to gain secured access to secrets in different Azure Key Vaults.
-Each application uses a slightly different authentication method.
+Each application uses a slightly different authentication method, and with different scopes of access.

 This repo provides Infrastructure code, scripts and application manifests to showcase complete end to end examples.